nmmtsaw/MSI-Explorer_User-Manual/README.md

 174.1117 | Arginine | C6H14N4O2
 244.0881 | Biotin | C10H16N2O3S

+#### The build-in database can be found by

+    pip show MSI-Explorer

+and then find the location from there.

 ### 5. Region of interest (ROI) selection
 - To select the ROI, click on `Select ROI or mean spectrum`.
 Adjust the brush size and label color.
 You can fill the area by using paint icon.
 - Then click on the `Calculate ROI mean spectrum`.